 Ranking Creditors CA100+ member?
 Coal Policy & Analysis BNP Paribas has stopped providing project finance to thermal coal mines and coal plants, and has restricted all financial services (including both financing and investment) to companies active in the coal sector.
 On coal mining, BNP Paribas excludes companies predominantly active in extracting coal (more than 50% of the business) and that do not have a diversification strategy.
-Yes, through BNP BNP Paribas Paribas Asset Management On coal power, BNP Paribas excludes companies that do not have diversification strategies translated into a reduction of the share of coal in their power generation mix.
+BNP ParibasYes, through BNP Paribas Asset ManagementConsequently, comp renewables assets a continuing to expand plants consistently wBNP Paribas Asset ManagementBNP Paribas has als portfolio with the Par Paribas will not meet continues (unless RV On coal power, BNP Paribas excludes companies that do not have diversification strategies translated into a reduction of the share of coal in their power generation mix.
 BNP Paribas does not require absolute reduction of coal power production.
-W 4 , Consequently, companies such as RWE can acquire renewables assets and secure BNP Paribas' support while continuing to expand its mines and failing to close its coal plants consistently with climate targets. #4 Asset BNP Paribas has also committed to align its lending portfolio with the Paris Agreement climate targets.
+4 BNP Paribas Asset Consequently, companies such as RWE can acquire renewables assets and secure BNP Paribas' support while continuing to expand its mines and failing to close its coal plants consistently with climate targets. #4 BNP Paribas has also committed to align its lending portfolio with the Paris Agreement climate targets.
 BNP Paribas will not meet this commitment if lending to RWE continues (unless RWE commits to a total coal phase-out by 2030).
 In March 2019, BNP Paribas' asset management and insurance branches went further than the group's policy by adopting new restrictions for their investments in the coal sector.
 BNP Paribas Cardif (insurance) divested from companies generating more than 30% of their power from coal or listed in Urgewald's 120 coal plant developers list.
 BNP Paribas Asset Management divested from companies whose carbon intensity is above the 2017 global average of 491.
 These three criteria cover RWE.
 On coal mining, BNP Paribas AM excludes companies that derive more than 10% of their revenue from mining thermal coal and/or account for 1% or more of total global production.
 This last criteria also cover RWE.